What are backlinks?

 - They get their product reviewed by multiple people without them having to do outreach

-- I get multiple input from multiple testers
+- I get multiple inputs from multiple testers

 Again pointing back to Long Content, by having multiple people testing the product, I should be able to write up a rather long review adding everyone’s observations.